aradhya0530/Google-Data-Analytics-Capstone-Projects/README.md

 ## Cyclistic: How does a bike-share company navigate speedy success?

 In order to increase profits and entice casual users to switch to annual membership subscriptions, the bike-sharing firm Cyclistic is first looking for usage patterns between the membership kinds of its consumers.
-The specifics of this analytical report are available. [here](./Google_DA_Capstone_Cyclistic_Case_Study/Cyclistic_How_does_bike-share_company_navigate_speedy_success.md).
+The specifics of this analytical report are available in this .

 ## Bellabeat: How can a wellness company play it smart?

 A wellness startup called Bellabeat is looking for fitness tracker usage trends in order to enhance the features it offers and significantly improve the fitness situations of its consumers.
-The specifics of this analytical report are available. [here](./Google_DA_Capstone-Bellabeat_Case_Study/Case_study_Bellabeat-How_can_a_wellness_company_play_it_smart.md).
+The specifics of this analytical report are available in this.

 ## Certificate of Completion
 ![Certificate of Completion](./Coursera_Google..jpg)